VenoMave: Targeted Poisoning Against Speech Recognition: Introduction

 \section{Introduction}

 Digital voice assistants are ubiquitous, whether at our homes, in our cars, or on our smartphones.
-Forecasts predict that by 2024 the number of digital voice assistants will surpass the world's population with more than 8 billion devices~\cite{vailshery-20-numberassistants}.
-While there is constant effort to improve the robustness of their built-in \acf{ASR}, voice assistants still show unexpected behavior due to misinterpretations of given audio inputs, \eg accidental triggers~\cite{dubois-20-characterizing-misactivations, schoenherr-20-unacceptable} or crafted music~\cite{li-19-music}.
-An attacker that actively exploits these blind spots can violate both security and privacy assumptions.
-In fact, prior research has demonstrated that \ac{ASR} systems are susceptible to malicious inputs, such as adversarial examples~\cite{carlini2018audio, schonherr2018adversarial,abdullah-20-sok}.
-In these attacks, an audio file is perturbed by imperceptible amounts of noise to trigger a misclassification by the victim's ASR system at \emph{run time}.
-While adversarial examples are a well-studied phenomenon and have been demonstrated to work for various domains~\cite{goodfellow2014explaining, ilyas-19-adversarial, carlini2018audio, yuan-19-adversarial, alzantot-18-generating, meng-17_magnet, athalye-18-synthesizing}, attacks \textit{during training} of an \ac{ASR}, the so-called \emph{data-poisoning attacks}~\cite{goldblum-21-poisonsurvey, biggio2012poisoning, mei2015using}, have not been studied, yet.
-Such attacks compromise the training data of a model with the intention of misclassifying specific inputs after the deployment of the trained model.
+Forecasts predict that by 2024, the number of digital voice assistants will surpass the world's population with more than 8 billion devices~\cite{vailshery-20-numberassistants}.
+While there is a constant effort in improving their built-in \ac{ASR}, prior research~\cite{carlini2018audio, schonherr2018adversarial, abdullah-20-sok} has demonstrated that \ac{ASR} systems are susceptible to adversarial examples, i.e., malicious audio inputs that trigger a misclassification at \emph{runtime}.
+Such evasion attacks are a well-studied phenomenon and have been demonstrated to work for various domains~\cite{goodfellow2014explaining, ilyas-19-adversarial}, including speech recognition~\cite{carlini2016hidden, carlini2018audio, schonherr2018adversarial}.
+In contrast, attacks \textit{during training} of \ac{ASR}, so-called \emph{poisoning attacks}~\cite{goldblum-21-poisonsurvey, biggio2012poisoning, zhu2019transferable}, have not been studied yet~\cite{abdullah-20-sok}.
+Unlike evasion attacks, poisoning attacks compromise the training data and cause misclassification of \emph{unaltered} inputs during inference.
+Consequently, such an attack is hard to detect, as the training data is usually not released with the model.

-Machine learning models, including \ac{ASR}, require a huge amount of training data and it is common practice to collect these datasets from potentially untrustworthy sources (\eg through crowd-sourcing or using open-source repositories).
-State-of-the-art \ac{ASR} systems require thousands or even millions of samples, therefore, it is infeasible to thoroughly and manually verify a full training set.
-Although several automated defenses have been proposed~\cite{peri2020deep, liu2018fine, chacon2019deep}, these sanitization-based defenses may be overwhelmed by some attacks~\cite{koh2018stronger, schwarzschildjust}, as the defenses are attack-specific.

-Another pitfall is the fact that the training data is in general not released with a model's deployment and---in contrast to adversarial examples---poisoning attacks are hard to detect during run time as the input is unaltered~\cite{daeubener-20-uncertainty, jayashankar-20-dropout}.
-Especially in privacy-preserving \emph{federated learning} scenarios, where the training data and the training is decentralized, a party can easily compromise the training data~\cite{tolpegin-20-data}.

-Despite these threats and although a recent survey of 28 industry organizations found that industry practitioners ranked \textit{data poisoning} as the most serious threat to ML systems~\cite{kumar2020adversarial}, poisoning attacks are a neglected---yet critical---attack scenario.
-Especially for speech-based systems, poisoning attacks have not been investigated, and recent research papers only focus on adversarial examples and their countermeasures~\cite{abdullah-20-sok}.